Signs of poor audiometry or poor service

 Most audiometric tests also include the 0.5 and 8kHz frequencies as this wider range can be helpful in identifying trends in the hearing, although these are not mandatory.

-5. Flat audiometric test results lines
+5. Flat audiogram results lines

 Anything medical with a flat line is usually bad and means you are dead.
-Flat lines in an audiogram (the graphical result of an audiometric test) are possible, but very very uncommon.
+Flat lines in an audiogram (the graphical result of a hearing test) are possible, but very very uncommon.
 If you see one in thousands of tests it is unusual, if you see several in a batch of results a technician has created then it is suspicious.
 The most common cause of this is that the screening technician has put the headphones on the attendee, pressed 'go' and then is either working on something else or playing on their phone, but either way they are not watching the test.
 If the attendee just keeps pressing the button repeatedly, chances are they will end up with a flat line at whatever the best sound level measured by the equipment is, usually -10 or -20dB depending on the audiometer.
 If the technician then compounds this by not identifying it at the end of the test as a potential problem then you should be very wary of their competence and wary of their results.

 I've also seen this result because the attendee could see the reflection of a little red light on the audiometer which came on every time a tone was presented, so the attendee pressed the button when that lit up rather than when they could hear something.

-6. Suspiciously high audiometric test results
+6. Suspiciously high audiometry results

 This one is related to the flat lines above and is often indicative of an attendee guessing rather then responding when they can hear properly.
 Most of the time guesses are not registered as the attendee needs to be consistent in the level they guess at, but every so often one of them gets it right.
 If you get a 50 year old chap with the hearing of a 20 year old woman, then that's great for him.
 He is unusual and could probably navigate by sonar.
 If you get a few 50 year old chaps with the hearing of 20 year old women then that is getting suspicious and is worth asking the technician what they did to verify the results to ensure that this pattern is indeed correct, including checking their equipment to make sure it is reading correctly.
 My guess is that they didn't verify at all, or even think about it.

 As another example, I once came across a case where Year 2 audiometry was done on a batch of employees and it gave a huge percentage of Category 4 results indicating rapid loss of hearing.
-The problem was that the current year's audiometric tests were spot-on correct, it was the previous year's results which were rubbish - a mix of high flat lines and just crazily good results, too many crazily good results to be real.
+The problem was that the current year's hearing tests were spot-on correct, it was the previous year's audiometry which was rubbish - a mix of high flat lines and just crazily good results, too many crazily good results to be real.
 The client then became aware the first year's money was completely wasted as those tests were useless, and the employees were needlessly worried by being identified as having rapid hearing loss when they were perfectly fine.

-This is especially critical for a mobile visiting service - you MUST know what the noise level is in the testing environment to have any future reliance on the audiometry test results as being valid.
+This is especially critical for a mobile visiting service - you MUST know what the noise level is in the hearing testing environment to have any future reliance on the audiometry test results as being valid.
 I raise this from my own experience where:

 - Mobile units can be instructed to park anywhere on the site and there is often noise from vehicles, air handling units, etc. The scope of this has to be known to be sure that the tests are valid.